top of page

 Composer: François Richomme

-Fabrication and Design Assistant: Jeffrey Wells
+Design and Fabrication Lead: Jeffrey Wells

 Lighting Design and Production: Heidi Eckwall